-The model pictured is delivered in a 43.5 mm titanium case with its sapphire crystal slightly tinted to provide an even more mesmerizing view at the slow progress of the moon disk across the night sky.
+The model pictured is delivered in a 43.5 mm titanium case with its sapphire crystal slightly tinted to provide an even more mesmerizing view of the slow progress of the moon disk across the night sky.
 The sporty timepiece also features a black rubber strap with a titanium deployment buckle.

 Perrelet Big Central Moonphase (ref.
 A5000 / 2) specification

 Price range: $6000 – $6500 (Retail)